mita290/PRODIGY_WD_01/README.md

 # PRODIGY_WD_01
 This repository contains all the coding files I wrote to create a responsive landing page as per the requirements given by Prodigy InfoTech.
 The task was to design a landing page that was interactive and dynamic in nature.
 So, I created a web page that contained details of my hobbies and interests and designed it as per the requirements.
+In creating this repository for a responsive landing page, I honed my skills in HTML for structuring content, CSS for styling and responsiveness, and JavaScript for interactivity.
+I gained practical experience in designing user-friendly interfaces and implementing dynamic features to meet specific project requirements, enhancing my proficiency in web development and design.